puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-intune.md

 ## Create a profile to manage settings in Microsoft Edge for Windows 10

-Using Microsoft Intune, you can add or create a configuration profile to manage settings for your Windows 10 devices with policies, functionality and experience equivalent to GPO.
+Using Microsoft Intune, you can create a configuration profile to manage settings for your Windows 10 devices with policies, functionality and experience equivalent to GPO.
 This section will help you create a profile to enable configuration of Microsoft Edge-specific application settings on Windows 10 devices.

 This procedure creates an Administrative Templates profile using Microsoft Edge policy settings built into Intune.
 When you are done, see [Assign user and device profiles in Microsoft Intune](https://docs.microsoft.com/en-us/intune/device-profile-assign) for information about how to assign the profile to your Azure Active Directory (Azure AD) user or device groups.